Timberborn: Development

 Mechanistry realized it could open up many more options.
 They changed the land to be more of a wasteland, implemented irrigation and dams, and gave beavers the ability to swim.
 Timberborn entered early access on September 15, 2021.
 As of May 2025, Timberborn has received seven major updates after its early-access release.
+The game was scheduled to leave early access and be fully released on March 5, 2026.
+The release of 1.0 was later delayed to March 12, 2026.

+After nearly five years in early access, Timberborn was fully released on March 12, 2026, marking the end of its Early Access development period.
+Version 1.0 introduced a range of final-release additions and polish improvements, including expanded automation systems, new late-game structures, visual enhancements, quality-of-life improvements, and narrative content delivered through official promotional materials.
+The full release consolidated all seven major Early Access updates into a complete version of the game.